abbiewade/abbiewade.github.io/smartalarmclock.md

 int alarmTime = 0;
 ```

 Once we have these two variables set up, the next thing we have to do is to set up our main control loop.
 If you are working off the base code, you will have one if-else statement related to displaying the time or temperature in your main control loop.
-This is content that we still need to keep in our program, and what we need to add is to sit directly after it.
+This is content that we need to keep in our program.
+We need to add our new code directly after it.
 There are two checks that we need to perform.
-The first is that if there is anything currently available in the serial communication channel that we need to read (in other words, a new alarm time).
-If there is, we need to tell the Arduino side of this project that an alarm is set, and then read what the time is and store that value.
-The second thing we need to check is that if there is an alarm set, does it need to go off.
+The first, is there anything currently available on the serial communication channel that we need to read (in other words, a new alarm time).
+If there is, we need to tell the Arduino side of this project that an alarm needs to be set, read what the time is and store that value.
+The second thing we need to check is that if there is an alarm set, does it need to be triggered.
 The code to add to the control loop looks similar to below.

 ```c++
 if (Serial.available() > 0) {